thorchain/docs/thornodes/fullnode/proxy.md

 rm -f /etc/nginx/sites-enabled/default
 ```

-### Enable API endpoint
+### Enable THORNode API endpoint

-The API endpoint is disabled by default and needs to be enabled first.
+When using a self built version of THORNode, the API endpoint is disabled by default and needs to be enabled in the thornode app config.

-{% code title="~thornode/.thornode/config/app.toml" overflow="wrap" %}
+{% code title="/home/thornode/.thornode/config/app.toml" overflow="wrap" %}

 ```toml
 [api]